-- Not only is coffee a delicious beverage, but it's great as a houseplant, too!
+Not only is coffee a delicious beverage, but makes for a great as a houseplant, too!

 - Coffee plants love bright, indirect light.

 - Since they're from the warmer parts of the world, Coffee plants cannot tolerate cold, so keep these little beauties away from drafts.

 - Coffee plants like their soil slightly moist, but not wet.
 Think of the level of moisture in a lightly wrung-out sponge.

 - Drainage is important, since a soggy, wet soil will lead to root rot and eventual plant death.
 Instead of watering heavily, water lightly and regularly, allowing the water to drain away completely each time.

 - A great lover of humidity, coffee plants do well in well-lit bathrooms or terrariums, but can be happy by being near a humidifier, or being placed on a humidity/water-filled pebble tray.

 - Can you get coffee beans from such a plant?
 Yes, though it can be a bit of work.
 The coffee plant would have to be mature (3-5 years), and be happy enough with its conditions to flower.
 Most folks have to hand-pollinate their flowers, but eventually from the flowers will come berries, and from the berries will come the beans!

 Note: Some plants will still have the casings left over from the beans the plants sprouted from.
 You can leave them in as a bit of extra interest/roughage, or remove them to no ill-effect.